-We have developed and validated a good manufacturing practice, or GMP, process to manufacture Resunab through our contract manufacturer.
-This contract manufacturer has already produced multi-Kg scale bulk batches of the active pharmaceutical ingredient under GMP for our Phase II clinical studies and is capable of producing sufficient active ingredient for all the clinical studies required prior to submitting an NDA to the FDA.
+We have developed and validated a good manufacturing practice, or GMP, process to manufacture Resunab API and drug product through our contract manufacturers.
+The API contract manufacturer has already produced multi-Kg scale bulk batches of the active pharmaceutical ingredient under GMP for our Phase 2 clinical studies and is capable of producing sufficient active ingredient for all the clinical studies required prior to submitting an NDA filing with the FDA.
 We do not own or operate manufacturing facilities for the production of Resunab.
 We expect to depend on third-party suppliers and manufacturing organizations for all of our clinical trial quantities of raw materials and drug substance.
 Resunab is a synthetic molecule and there are readily available supplies of all raw materials needed for the manufacture of Resunab.